 which is just the first transport equation on $T_qM$ \eqref{TransportEquationOnTqM}.
 By Thm.\ \ref{ThmBP0}, there is a unique solution for each initial value.
 Because $\Phi_0(q, q, 0) = \mathrm{id}_{\Eh_p}$, we have

-so the initial value is zero and $\sigma_k(\Phi_0)$ vanishes for all $X$ and $t$.
-This shows $k=0$, i.e.\ $\Phi_0$ has $q$-order zero for all $t$.
-Now by induction and multiplicativity of symbols, the right side of the $j$-th transport equation \eqref{TransportEquation2} has $q$-order $\leq j$.
+so the initial value is zero and $\sigma^q_k(\Phi_0)$ vanishes for all $X$ and $t$.
+This shows that $\Phi_0$ has $q$-order zero for all $t$.
+Now by induction and multiplicativity of symbols, the right hand side of the $j$-th transport equation \eqref{TransportEquation2} has $q$-order $\leq j$.
 Suppose that $\Phi_j$ has $q$ order $k>j$.
-Taking the $k$-th $q$-symbol on both sides shows that $\sigma_k(\Phi_j)$ solves
+Taking the $k$-th $q$-symbol on both sides shows that $\sigma^q_k(\Phi_j)$ solves

 Again, this is a transport equation.
-By \ref{ThmBP0}, there is a unique solution for each right side, and zero is a solution, hence $\sigma_k(\Phi_j) = 0$ whenever $k>j$.
-But this means that $\Phi_j$ is of order $\leq j$. \end{proof}
+By Thm.\ \ref{ThmBP0}, there is a unique solution for each right hand side, and zero is a solution, hence $\sigma^q_k(\Phi_j) = 0$ whenever $k>j$.
+But this means that $\Phi_j$ is of $q$-order $\leq j$. \end{proof}